Skip to navigation Skip to content

 Both CP and CA are rejecting for non-medical reasons:

 • Reject the payments.
-In the rejection DOC, record the following:
+In the rejection DOC, record the following (in addition to any other information required to reassess the claim):

-‘If the customer wants to appeal the decision, a Carer Payment - Medical Report including functional assessment for a child under 16 years (SA427) is required to medically assess CP.’
+‘If the carer wants to appeal the decision, a Carer Payment and Carer Allowance Medical Report (SA431) is required to medically assess CP.’

 • Procedure ends here